 - Increase my productivity and ability to focus on important activities.

 Now it’s time to make your goals more specific.
 One of the biggest reasons people don’t achieve what they set out to, is that their goals aren’t SMART enough.
 Your goals need to be specific, measurable, achievable, recorded and time-bound.

 - By the end of the year, the team will be able to estimate project effort correctly within a tolerance of +/- 15%.
 Study at least five different estimation techniques by February 20 and decide which of the techniques to introduce to the team.

 - Take the PMP exam no later than June 30.

 - Set aside 10 minutes each evening at 6 p.m. before leaving the office to plan the next day’s activities.
 Also, block out 60 minutes each Friday morning at 8 a.m. to take a high-level view of my project, and assess what needs to be attended to and how to best spend my time.
-Goal will be reached when I no longer procrastinate, and can complete all daily activities as planned.
+The goal will be reached when I no longer procrastinate and can complete all daily activities as planned.

 Step 3: Break your goals down to Minimum, Target and Outrageous

 Take your big goals to give them Minimum, Target or Outrageous commitment outcomes.
 For instance, if you want to study estimation techniques, you could break this goal down in the following way: